vibbits/gentle-hands-on-python/src/06_Loops.md

 2. What is a `for`-each loop used for?
 <details>
     <summary>Answer</summary>
-    Repeating operations on each element of a <em>collection</em> such as a list or tuple.
+    Repeating operations on each element of a list.
 </details>

 3. What is `range()` used for?
 <details>
     <summary>Answer</summary>
-    Save us typing out a range of numbers in a <code>for</code>-each loop.
+    Save us typing out a range of numbers.
 A <em>range</em> has a given start point, to a given end point, and uses a given step size.
 </details>

 4. What operation **cannot** be performed in the block of code being looped over?
 <details>
     <summary>Answer</summary>
     None!
 All Python operations can be performed in a loop.
-But <b>be careful</b>: NEVER mofify the list it'er looping over.
+But <b>be careful</b>: NEVER mofify the list you're looping over.
 </details>